 Truck accidents can be catastrophic due to the sheer mass of a moving truck.
 More often than not, the truck’s occupants are unharmed while the other vehicle’s driver and passengers sustain serious damage and catastrophic injuries.
 In Wyoming, crashes involving medium to heavy commercial trucks average 1543 incidents annually, causing an average of 24.8 fatalities each year.

-Accidents caused by negligent commercial truck drivers, trucking companies, and manufacturers are devastating and the resulting financial costs of huge medical bills and other expenses are a great burden on you and those you care about.
+Accidents caused by careless commercial truck drivers, trucking companies, and manufacturers are devastating and the resulting financial costs of huge medical bills and other expenses are a great burden on you and those you care about.
 Likewise, if someone you love is killed or injured in a car crash, the emotional and financial distress can be overwhelming.

 We Know a Truck Crash Can Change Your Life